SIDRA INTERSECTION and SIDRA TRIP for Environmental Assessments

 These power-based vehicle energy and emission models combined with a powerful lane-based traffic model enable transportation planners and engineers to carry out environmental analysis for assessing intersection and network traffic solutions.
 These detailed models incorporated in easy-to-use software packages can be valuable for professionals interested in realistic assessment of the effects of transport on the environment.

 These models are documented extensively.
 This includes more recent research to calibrate the light and heavy vehicle parameters used in the models based on a large empirical database for a modern vehicle fleet.
-The papers and reports and available for download from the Publications section of our website.

 Click on any of the following keywords to view search results from our Publications section.